 I was never too concerned with forehead wrinkles during my 20’s (I just turned 30 this year… scary) mostly because I didn’t have any.
-Though my oily skin gave me quite a bit of trouble growing up (acne… lots and lots of acne), one of its main advantages is not being prone to wrinkles.
+Though my oily skin (and oily forehead) gave me quite a bit of trouble growing up (acne… lots and lots of acne), one of its main advantages is not being prone to wrinkles.

 I remember that, during my high school years, my biology teacher made a comment regarding the “state” of my face; she said “your oily skin might be causing problems now, but, as the years go by, it will make you look younger!”
 I didn’t make much of her comment since acne were my primary concern at that time!

 As I got older, I saw that she was 100% correct and now most people think I look, at least, 5 years younger.
 So, if you have oily skin, you are probably not even reading this article because the years can’t hurt you 🙂

 But if you don’t and you started noticing wrinkles on your forehead at the age of 20, you should read on.
 Developing forehead wrinkles at 20 (25 or even 30) is not that rare (but it's not normal either) and it has nothing to do with aging or loose skin.

 No, the primary cause are forehead muscles, muscles that help you raise your eyebrows.
 When we contract these muscles (try to look up) forehead lines become more prominent and visible; but as soon as the muscles relax, they go away.

 Over time, however, due to the repeated action of these muscles, the skin on our forehead begins to fold and lines become deeper.

 Can this process take place at such an early age?
 Well, we’ll discuss this very question in the following paragraphs!

 What Causes Wrinkles At The Age Of 20?